Can I Use a Car Tire Pump on My Bike?

 If your existing car tire pump doesn’t have a way to adjust the air pressure, you can easily over-inflate the tire, causing it to blow out.
 This will do you more harm than good.
 Therefore, you should use a car tire pump only when there’s no other option and choose a device with adjustable pressure.

-What You Should Consider Before Using a Car Tire Pump on Your Bike
+What You Should Consider Before Using a Car Tire Pump on Your Bike?

-Even though you can use a car tire pump on your bike if needed, you should consider a few things beforehand.
+Even though you can use a car tire pump on your bicycle if needed, you should consider a few things beforehand.
 These are just a few things you should consider because if you don’t, you may have a bigger problem than a flat bike tire.

 Not All Car Tire Pumps Can Be Used for Bikes